ipspace/netlab/docs/caveats.md

 * netlab was tested with IOS XR release 7.4.
 Earlier releases might use a different management interface name, in which case you'll have to set **defaults.devices.iosxr.mgmt_if** parameter to the name of the management interface
 * Copying Vagrant public insecure SSH key into IOS XR during the box building process is cumbersome.
 Vagrant configuration file uses fixed SSH password.
 * Maximum interface bandwidth on IOS XRv is 1 Gbps (1000000).

-(caveats-csr)=
-## Cisco CSR 1000v

-* Cisco CSR 1000v does not support interface MTU lower than 1500 bytes or IP MTU higher than 1500 bytes.
-* VLAN subinterfaces can be configured on Cisco CSR 1000v but do not work.
-CSR 1000v cannot be used as a router-on-a-VLAN-trunk device.

 (caveats-nxos)=
 ## Cisco Nexus OS